 The SCTPO has been investing in safety and mobility alternatives by implementing a complete streets program, the goal of which is to improve safety, increase travel options, and support economic development.
 Kittelson has been instrumental in helping SCTPO achieve this goal through the following phases:

 - Phase 1: Beginning in 2011, Kittelson worked with the SCTPO to facilitate a series of workshops on how to better engage local municipalities on a county-wide complete streets vision; develop policy language; and program $18 million of funding for complete streets projects.
 Kittelson developed an evaluation methodology for identifying high priority complete streets projects that could be built within a short time frame.
 As a result of this series of training, the SCTPO and all 16 Brevard municipalities have adopted complete street policies.

-• Phase 2: For the selected projects, Kittelson completed five complete streets feasibility studies to recommend design elements — such as traffic calming, bicycle facilities, sidewalks, trails, pedestrian crossings, gateway features, and landscaping and streetscaping elements — which create a complete street that supports the safety and comfort of all users of the roadway.
+- Phase 2: For the selected projects, Kittelson completed five complete streets feasibility studies to recommend design elements that create a complete street that supports the safety and comfort of all users of the roadway.
 The products included typical sections by block, conceptual plan in CADD, draft design scope, and cost estimates.

 Space Coast Rockets Forward With Complete Streets

 The investment in education, consensus-building, funding, and design are now being realized in projects under construction.
-The Hickory Streetscape is currently out to bid with construction anticipated for the fall of 2017.
+Construction of the Hickory Streetscape was completed in early 2020.